“Hello, I would like to know about how much I’m looking at cost wise to build a 2 bedroom new home in LA County, California…I already have the land.

 Are permits usually included in the total cost?
 If not, what is an approx cost for permits?

-Yes, permits, and fees, are included in the cost to build for all homes in all states.
-The cost of permits and fees will vary widely from state to state and from locale to locale within any given state.
+Building permits are included in the cost to build for all homes in all states.
+The cost of permits will vary widely from state to state and from locale to locale within any given state.

 A phone call to your local building inspection department can give you a run down on what permits you will need and the approximate cost of permits and fees.